Track Azure Databricks machine learning experiments with MLflow and Azure Machine Learning

 az configure --defaults workspace=<workspace> group=<resource-group> location=<location>

-2. You can get the tracking URI using the az ml workspace command:
+2. You can get the tracking URI using the az ml workspace command.

 az ml workspace show --query mlflow_tracking_uri

-2. Configuring the tracking URI:
+2. Configure the tracking URI.

-Then the method set_tracking_uri() points the MLflow tracking URI to that URI.
+The method set_tracking_uri() points the MLflow tracking URI to that URI.

 import mlflow